Should smoking be restricted at the workplace?

 What jurisdictions in Canada have regulated ETS in the workplace?

 All Canadian jurisdictions, have a formal law or regulation that restricts smoking in the workplace.
-Smoking is completely prohibited in workplaces in Ontario, Nova Scotia, Quebec, Manitoba, New Brunswick and British Columbia.
+Smoking is completely prohibited in workplaces in Alberta, British Columbia, Manitoba, New Brunswick, Nova Scotia, Ontario and Quebec.
 Some provinces allow a separately ventilated room to be built in the workplace.

 Regulations are not the same from province to province so it is important that local authorities are consulted.
 A list of Canadian governmental occupational health & safety departments is located in OSH Answers.